philipturner/ue5-nanite-macos/README.md

 (2) /Engine/Source/Runtime/RenderCore/Private/RenderGraphUtils.cpp, circa line 582
 ```

 At path (2), `ModifyCompilationEnvironment` calls a function to determine the cleared resource's type.
 On Apple platforms, the function treats the cleared resource like a `texture_buffer`.
 However, the four textures created in `Nanite::InitRasterContext` were 2D textures.
-The crash detailed in [Change 3](#change-3) stated that `ShaderTextureType 2 != TexTypes 9`.
+The crash shown in [Change 3](#change-3) included the text: `ShaderTextureType 2 != TexTypes 9`.
 It had attempted to bind a `texture2d` when the shader expected a `texture_buffer`!

 To fix the bug, you only need to change one line of code.
 Change the first statement of `ModifyCompilationEnvironment`, so that it always assigns `1` to `ResourceType`.
 The code should now match [`Sources/RenderGraphUtils_Changes.cpp`](./Sources/RenderGraphUtils_Changes.cpp).